 · Cordura – Highly resistant to abrasion, fungi, mold, mildew and rot, cordura is a popular synthetic nylon used in blanket construction.
 Cordura is also water-resistant.

 · Hollofil – Hollofil is a form of insulation sewn into the blanket.
-It provides warmth and form consistency.
+It provides warmth and form consistency in turnout blankets for example.

 · Rip-stop Nylon – Rip-stop nylon is woven into blankets to provide excellent wind and water protection.
 The way it’s sewn makes it very durable against ripping and tearing.